South Dakota: History

+Early history

 Humans have lived in what is today South Dakota for several thousand years.
 The first inhabitants were Paleoindian hunter-gatherers, and disappeared from the area around 5000 BC.
 Between 500 AD and 800 AD, a semi-nomadic people known as the Mound Builders lived in central and eastern South Dakota.
 In the 14th century, the Crow Creek Massacre occurred, in which several hundred men, women, and children were killed near the Missouri River.

 By 1500, the Arikara (or Ree) had settled in much of the Missouri River valley.
 European contact with the area began in 1743, when the LaVérendrye brothers explored the region.
 The LaVérendrye group buried a plate near the site of modern-day Pierre, claiming the region for France as part of greater Louisiana.
 In 1762 the entire region became part of the Spanish Louisiana until 1802.
 By the early 19th century, the Sioux had largely replaced the Arikara as the dominant group in the area.